Wisdom is a State of the Soul

 Orphism involved purifying rituals, but we do not know much more about it.
 The ideas appear to have been pretty vague, but they seem to have included the thought that we can look forward to our existence in the afterlife because it need not be grim, as it is in Homer.

-It seems that initiates into Orphism were sometimes buried with gold leaves that carried inscriptions.
+It appears that initiates into Orphism were sometimes buried with gold leaves that carried inscriptions.
 In the British Museum, there is a leaf from the 4th century BCE with information about the bearer: "I am a son of Earth and of starry Heaven, and so I have a heavenly origin; this you yourselves also know" (B 1.6-7 = DK 1 B 17.6-7).

 Plato seems to ahve thought that the Orphics believed that the soul is in the body as some kind of punishmnent and that when its sentenced is served, it might return home.